markdiener10/goplus/README.md

 This custom compiler adds class constructor semantics to allow for less developer toil and provide greater efficiency on complex structural composition.

-You can emulate a class inheritance hierarchy while not getting tripped up on virtual methods or dispatch tables.
+You can emulate a class inheritance hierarchy while not getting tripped up on virtual methods or dispatch v-tables.

 Also added is Operator Overloading semantics.
 You can define new operators and also define their behavior.
 Included are both array [] and bracket {} syntax.
 Look at the sample code for examples.